Mariners tag Sale and rout defending champion Red Sox 12-4

 TRAINER'S ROOM

-Red Sox: Boston manager Alex Cora remained uncertain whether Steve Pearce (calf) will be ready to join the club when his stint on the injured list is up.
+Red Sox: Cora remained uncertain whether Steve Pearce (calf) will be ready to join the club later in the road trip when his stint on the injured list is up.
 Pearce did not play at extended spring training Thursday but was expected to get at-bats on Friday. ...
 Dustin Pedroia (left knee) went 1 for 4 as the DH at extended spring.
 Cora said the club needs to see how Pedroia reacts to playing on a daily basis before having conversations about his next move.

 UP NEXT